SimonChenboYi/CV/README.md

 #### University of Nottingham (September 2008 to December 2013)
 - Ph.D in Environmental Engineering
 - Thesis: Microwave Processing of Hydrocarbon Contaminated Soil
-- Co-authored three scientific journal paper, two of them in Q2
+- Co-authored three scientific journal papers, two of them in Q2

 #### University of Nottingham (September 2007 to December 2018)
 - Master in Environmental Engineering